 The hotel’s satellite WiFi can be slow and cell reception is sketch-y, so expect to go a little off-the-grid.

-The hotel uses exclusively Fairtrade ingredients and those acquired from ayllus: Andean farming communes; and they recycle conscientiously.
+Awasi Hotel group is officially carbon neutral – the forest areas protected and maintained by Awasi more than offset the emissions generated by the three lodges.
+Awasi Atacama uses exclusively Fairtrade ingredients and those acquired from ayllus: Andean farming communes; and they recycle conscientiously.